tommy141x/os-status-page/README.md

     curl -O https://raw.githubusercontent.com/tommy141x/os-status-page/main/scripts/setup.sh && chmod +x setup.sh && ./setup.sh
     ```
 2. Rename `config.example.yml` to `config.yml` and fill in the values if needed (change the secret to something else, it's for storing session cookies).
 You can edit everything else in the config on the web UI.
-3. View the status page at port 3000 (or the port you specified in the config)
+3. Access the status page at port 3000, or the port specified in your config.
+If you're using Docker, the port is defined in the docker-compose.yml file.

 ## Features